Wubert/PythonPortfolio/README.md

 Hello there!

 This is my Python Portfolio repository.
 You can find here my personal projects I've been working on to develop my programming skills.
-For now I created:
+For now I've created:

 * Sudoku game